Monday, February 22, 2010

 B: Romantic lyrics, even if I don’t understand whether Sergio is telling us he’s a pole dancer.
 The rhymes in the second to last verse are simple but effective.

-A: Did this get lots of points chucked at it from Yugoslavia?
+A: Did this get lots of points chucked at it by Yugoslavia?
 He has the kind of voice which makes me think it should have.
-[Checks] It got 8.
-Plenty of scope for this to go places live, but it’s a little flat in studio.
-Oh, it just kind of stops.
+[It got 8.]
+Plenty of scope for this to go places live, but it’s a little flat in studio, and it just kind of stops.

-V: Hmm, doesn’t make all that much of itself actually.
+V: Alas, it doesn’t make all that much of itself.
 What was it with Spanish male artists dressing for Eurovision in the early ’90s like they were expected at the altar?

 20 United Kingdom